 Hotel Xcaret Mexico is a 45 minute to 1 hour 30 minute (pending traffic) drive from Cancun national airport.
 Technically, it's in Playa del Carmen.

 Hotel Xcaret is attached to the park and is most convenient.
 Hotel Xcaret Mexico is best for families.
-Hotel Xcaret Arte is best for couples (and is 16+), and Occidental at Xcaret is the most a la carte option.
+Hotel Xcaret Arte is best for couples (and is 16+), and La Casa de Playa at Xcaret is also adult only (18+).